PixoVR/com.pixovr.apexunitysdk/documentation/pages/platform_sessions.md

 ### Overview

-The ApexSystem::SendSimpleSessionEvent() function is how you send any simplified data to Apex during a session.
+The [ApexSystem::SendSimpleSessionEvent()](@ref PixoVR::Apex::ApexSystem::SendSimpleSessionEvent()) function is how you send any simplified data to Apex during a session.

 It:
  - Constructs an xAPI statement from provided session data.
  - Sends an event with xAPI statement data.
- - Returns `FALSE` if there is no logged in user, if ApexSystem::JoinSession() has not been called to start a session, if the `action` is null or an empty string.
+ - Returns `FALSE` if there is no logged in user, if [ApexSystem::JoinSession()](@ref PixoVR::Apex::ApexSystem::JoinSession()) has not been called to start a session, if the `action` is null or an empty string.

 ### Parameters

-Simple session event:
-\code{.cs}
-public static bool SendSimpleSessionEvent(string action, string targetObject, Extension contextExtension);
-\endcode

-The ApexSystem::SendSimpleSessionEvent() function has 2 required parameters and 1 optional parameter:
+The [ApexSystem::SendSimpleSessionEvent()](@ref PixoVR::Apex::ApexSystem::SendSimpleSessionEvent()) function has 2 required parameters and 1 optional parameter:

  - `action:string` - The name of the event that has occurred within the module.
 The `action` is the name of the [Verb](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#verb).
  - `targetObject:string` - The name of the object or person that the `action` is taking place against or on.
 The `targetObject` is the name of the [Activity](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#activity) and used in the activity ID.